smitdalt/machine-learning/README.md

 - [Supervised Learning - Logistic Regression](notebooks/Clustering.ipynb)  *Submission required*

 Outcomes addressed in week 5:
 - Understand the concepts and application of supervised, unsupervised, semi-supervised, and reinforcement learning.
+- The ability to analyze a data set including the ability to understand which data attributes (dimensions) affect the outcome.
-- Understand the application of learned models to problems in classification, prediction, clustering, time-series, computer vision, and NLP.
+- Understand the application of learned models to problems in classification, prediction, clustering, computer vision, and NLP.
+- Understand deep learning concepts including representation learning.

 ---